nicologreggio/challenges-EthicalHacking/10-shellcode/Writeup.md

       mov   al, 0x0b    ; eax = 0x0000000b
       int 0x80
      ```
-- the stack situation at the is:
+- the stack situation at the end is:
   ```
     0
     //sh